EliAndrewC/l7r/setting/l7r.md

 The above disclaimer is at the front of several books published by Isawa Akuma many centuries ago, including this one.
 Akuma was a powerful shugenja who was also the greatest scholar of his generation, which is unusual since it's practically unheard of for masters of magic to also be masters of scholarship.
 However, it later turned out that Isawa Akuma had used his great name to summon an oni lord (Oni no Akuma), who took the form of a Great Library hidden deep in the Isawa Woodlands.
 This library is said to contain "all of the things which have ever been written, and many of the things which never were written, and more than a few things which will come to be written".
 It cannot be found the same way twice, and therefore is very difficult to reach.

-Akuma published a number of works of scholarships written by people who were never born, or possibly which would have otherwise not come to be written for centuries, attributing these works to himself, which fueled his name even further.
+Akuma published a number of works of scholarship written by people who were never born, or possibly which would have otherwise not come to be written for centuries, attributing these works to himself, which fueled his name even further.
 Notably, Akuma is only one of two shugenja in history capable of practicing maho and thus taking on the Shadowlands taint without losing their shugenja abilities - the taint is hateful to the elemental kami and all other shugenja who have practiced maho have lost their powers as a result.
 Akuma is one of only three shugenja who has achieved immortality, though presumably he did this through dark rituals rather than gaining the favor of the kami.
 (Additional information on Isawa Akuma, not directly related to vows, appears later.)

 On Vows to the Fortunes is still considered the foundational work of scholarship on the subject of vows, despite its origins, which speaks to its quality.
 Here is some of the most salient information it contains.